asadjafri12/CCP-Solution-Accelerator/README.md

 # Clinical Comprehensive Pipeline (CCP) Accelerator

-A web-based application that processes medical transcripts from ambient listening software into structured clinical data using Amazon Bedrock Nova Pro and IMO Health APIs.
+A web-based application that showcases the IMO Clinical Comprehensive Pipeline.
+This is done by processing medical transcripts into structured clinical data using Amazon Bedrock Nova Pro and the IMO Health Entity Extraction API.

 ## Features

-The application implements a 3-step pipeline (normalization/refinement steps have been removed):
+The application implements a 3-step pipeline:

 1. **Transcript Input** - Enter or upload medical transcripts from ambient listening software
 2. **SOAP Note Generation** - Uses Amazon Bedrock Nova Pro AI model to convert transcripts into structured SOAP format (Subjective, Objective, Assessment, Plan)
-3. **Entity Extraction** - Extracts medical entities (problems, procedures, medications, labs) from Assessment and Plan sections using IMO Entity Extraction API
+3. **Entity Extraction** - Extracts medical entities (problems, procedures, medications, labs) from Assessment and Plan sections using the IMO Entity Extraction API

 ## Setup